Aryaan03/Web-Scraping/README.md

     2. Connect to the Database (`CreateDB()`):
         - Establish a connection to an SQLite database named "normanpd.db" using the `sqlite3` module.
         - Create a cursor to interact with the database.

+    3. Data Population(`PopulatedDB()` and `Insert()`:
+        - The extracted incident data is inserted into the SQLite database usind `PopulatedDB()` function.
         - Queries are used to execute SQL statements for creating table and headers.

-    3. Data Population(`PopulatedDB()`:
-        - The extracted incident data is inserted into the SQLite database usind `PopulatedDB()` function.
         - For insertion INSERT statement is used.
+        - Implementing the INSERT command using the cursor.
         - Each row of incident data corresponds to an entry in the database table.

-    4. Data Analysis:
+    4. Data Status and Printing:
         - The script provides functionality to query the database for statistical analysis of incident data.
-        - Users can retrieve counts of incidents based on their nature.
+        - Running an SQL query to obtain the number of incidents categorized by nature from the 'incidents' table.
+        - Ordering results by count (descending) and then by alphabetically by nature.
+        - Display type of nature of incident along with their respective counts seperated by a pipe '|' symbol.

     5. Command-line Interface:
         - The script can be executed from the command line.
         - Users provide the URL of the incident summary PDF file as a command-line argument.

+    6. Delete and Create new table
+        - Run an SQL command to delete the 'incidents' table if it's already exists and create a new table

-Below is a breif overiew on how to estabish connection, take data, make table, insert, query and close the connection to database:
+Below is a brief overview on how to establish connection, take data, make table, insert, query and close the connection to database:

-    - Begin by establishing a connection to the "normanpd.db" SQLite database using the sqlite3 module and create a cursor to interact with it.
+    -> Begin by establishing a connection to the "normanpd.db" SQLite database using the sqlite3 module and create a cursor to interact with it.

-    - Next, craft an SQL statement to generate a table named "incidents" within the database, outlining the columns like incident_time, incident_number, incident_location, nature, and incident_ori, assigning suitable data types to each, such as TEXT.
+    -> Next, craft an SQL statement to generate a table named "incidents" within the database, outlining the columns like incident_time, incident_number, incident_location, nature, and incident_ori, assigning suitable data types to each, such as TEXT.

-    - Proceed to populate the "incidents" table by iterating through each incident entry in the extracted data.
+    -> Proceed to populate the "incidents" table by iterating through each incident entry in the extracted data.
 For each entry, formulate an SQL INSERT statement to add the data into the table, executing it with the cursor, and confirming the changes.

-    - Utilize an SQL query to gather the incident count grouped by nature from the "incidents" table.
+    -> Utilize an SQL query to gather the incident count grouped by nature from the "incidents" table.
 Arrange the results by count in descending order and then alphabetically by nature.

-    - Display the sorted incident data in the format "nature | count," providing a clear overview of the incident nature alongside the corresponding count.
+    -> Display the sorted incident data in the format "nature | count," providing a clear overview of the incident nature alongside the corresponding count.

-    - Retrieve all incident data by executing an SQL query to fetch all information from the "incidents" table, returning a list of tuples representing each incident.
+    -> Retrieve all incident data by executing an SQL query to fetch all information from the "incidents" table, returning a list of tuples representing each incident.

-    - Finally, if the "incidents" table already exists, execute an SQL statement to drop it, preventing conflicts when creating a new table.
+    -> Finally, if the "incidents" table already exists, execute an SQL statement to drop it, preventing conflicts when creating a new table.

-## Testings
+## Testing

-Testing is done to make sure that all the functions are working soley and properly.
+Testing is done to make sure that all the functions are working independently and properly.
+Testing is crucial for early bug detection and maintaining code quality.
+Testing units of code encourages modular, understandable code and integrates seamlessly into continuous integration workflows, boosting integrity.
+Ultimately, all major functions like Retrieve, ExtractData, CreateDB and more are tested if they are functioning properly.
+For example. test_create verifies if a database and table is created or not.

     1. `test_Retrieve`:
         - Utilizes mocking to validate individual functions.
         - Uses mock versions of urllib.request.urlopen to simulate fetching data from a URL.
-        - Mock data (b'Some mock data') is provided instead of actual network requests.
+        - Mock data ('Some mock data') is provided instead of actual network requests.
         - The URL variable serves as input for testing the fetchIncidents function.

     2. `test_Extraction`: